Taybh/Taybh.github.io/_pages/about.md

 </p>

 ## 🧠 More about my character and personality
-Now that I became a self-taught software engineer by personal perseverance, I believe I can achieve anything by finding the right mentors and putting the effort into it.
-This fellowship would give me the oportunity to find the right mentors and increases my chances of success as an entrepreneur.
+Now that I became a self-taught software engineer by personal perseverance, I believe I can achieve anything by finding the right mentors, being in the right environment and putting the effort into it.
+Studying computer science would give me the complete skills that I need professionally.

-I have always been used to bringing people together to deliver value, even outside of tech.
+I have a goal have always been used to bringing people together to deliver value, even outside of tech.
 I remember encouraging Iranians at my university in Germany to set up a booth for Iran during the city’s culture night.
 I taught Iranian dancing to volunteers, and we danced on stage.
 I learned dancing back in Iran, where it was forbidden for women to dance in public.
 I believe in pushing boundaries, even if you were born within them.

 In my opinion, being assertive, a self-learner, and thinking outside the box, which I see in myself, are the main characteristics of an entrepreneur.
 I moved to Germany, where I had no family or friends, despite being told I couldn’t go abroad because I had no relatives there.
 But I am writing to you now as a German by law.😊